 And the most surprising thing about this is that what you pay in premium for inadequate coverage on a wooden boat, you may end up paying the same or just a little bit extra premium for much better coverage.
 So don't be afraid to shop around.
 Chances are there's always a boat insurance company out there that's going to offer you better coverage and/or a better rate.

-Get an online quote for insurance on a wooden boat.
+Get a quote for insurance on a wooden boat with Lyles Insurance

 Michigan Boat Insurance: 10 Points to check if your Boat Insurance policy is good or lousy